Among Australian mortgage brokers in Hong Kong, Odin Mortgage is one of the most experienced.

-Hong Kong citizens and Aussie expats can apply for up to 15 years interest-only home loans before becoming a principal and interest loan for the remainder of the loan term.
-Australian citizens can get a maximum of 15 years fixed interest rates, before transferring to a variable-rate home loan.
+Hong Kong citizens and Aussie expats can apply for up to 15 years interest-only home loans.
+They will become a principal and interest loan for the remainder of the loan term.
+Similarly, Australian citizens can get a maximum of 15 years fixed interest rates.
+The home loan would then transfer to a variable-rate home loan.

 Take a look at the pros and cons of getting Australian home loans as an expat or resident in Hong Kong.

 Some lenders might treat dual citizenship holders as foreign borrowers and restrict your borrowing power.

 Some lenders might use Hong Kong tax rates to assess borrowing power for Australian expat home loans.
-Hong Kong tax rates are much lower than Australian (only 6% on income up to $100,000 HKD).
+Hong Kong tax rates are capped at lower percentages. (maximum 15% on net assessable income).